 On the downside, carpeting requires more maintenance than hard non-porous flooring and is more difficult to clean.
 It's also more vulnerable to insect infestation, especially if you live in a warm climate.
 It's also not a good idea to use carpeting in areas where there may be chemical spills.

 One of the most attractive options in today's commercial flooring market is Flexi-Tile, which is made of PVC tiles that interlock to create a self-laying flooring surface.
-Flexi-Tile is especially popular with business owners because it requires no adhesives, but can simply be placed over any type of existing sub floor surface, including concrete, tile, timber, linoleum and even carpeting.
+Flexi-Tile is especially popular with business owners because it requires no adhesives, but can simply be placed over any type of existing subfloor surface, including concrete, tile, timber, linoleum and even carpeting.

-Flexi-Tile is durable enough to withstand the heaviest equipment, from fork lifts to hand trucks, and can also handle constant pedestrian traffic.
-It's dirt resistant and water resistant, and can stand up to oil, grease, petroleum and even harsh chemicals.
+Flexi-Tile is durable enough to withstand the heaviest equipment, from forklifts to hand trucks, and can also handle constant pedestrian traffic.
+It's dirt resistant and water resistant and can stand up to oil, grease, petroleum and even harsh chemicals.

-Concrete floors are not only tough; they're also the most affordable option for an industrial manufacturing space.
+Concrete floors are not only tough; they're also the most affordable option for industrial manufacturing space.
 Concrete can withstand the roughest usage and is easy to clean; however, it's not particularly appealing from a visual standpoint.
 There are, however, ways that you can make a concrete floor look more attractive.
-You can choose a polished concrete, for example, and there are also some stencilled varieties available on the market.
+You can choose polished concrete, for example, and there are also some stenciled varieties available on the market.
 If you purchase plain concrete, you can easily stencil it yourself using acrylic paints and a stencil template.

-Prioritising Your Business Needs
+Prioritizing Your Business Needs

-Before you decide what kind of flooring you want to install, it's important to prioritise your needs.
+Before you decide what kind of flooring you want to install, it's important to prioritize your needs.
 Will you be in an area where there's heavy machinery or chemical usage?
 If so, you'll probably want to lean towards choosing industrial-strength hard flooring made of non-porous material.
 If you're installing flooring in an area that's primarily going to be used for office and administrative work, you can't go wrong with selecting comfortable, attractive carpeting.
-Likewise, if you're operating a manufacturing plant, you may want to use heavy duty concrete flooring because of its sheer practicality.
+Likewise, if you're operating a manufacturing plant, you may want to use heavy-duty concrete flooring because of its sheer practicality.

-Once you've prioritised your needs, it's time to consider your budget.
+Once you've prioritized your needs, it's time to consider your budget.
 Plain concrete flooring is typically going to be your cheapest option, with non-porous and resin hard flooring coming next on the price scale.
 Carpeting is generally going to be the most expensive type of flooring you can use, although there are considerable price variations depending upon the type of carpeting you choose.